angusmillar/Deprecated-Pyro/README.md

 **Pyro.ConsoleServer (Project)**

-This project allows the server to be started up in a console window as is used for debugging.
+This project allows the server to be started up in a console window and is te primary way to run the server in a development enviroment.
 This is the project to set as start-up when running in Visual Studio.

 **Pyro.DataLayer (Project)**